-Vehicles with this feature always send engine power to all four wheels.
+If equipped, this feature transfers torque to the rear wheels as required.
 It is fully automatic, and adjusts itself as needed for road conditions.

-All-Wheel Drive (AWD) system performance will be automatically reduced when the compact spare tire is in use.
-To restore full AWD performance, and prevent excessive wear to the AWD system, replace the compact spare tire with a full-size tire as soon as possible.
-See Compact Spare Tire on page 10-77.
+All-Wheel Drive (AWD) performance is automatically reduced when you use the compact spare.
+To restore full AWD performance, and prevent excessive wear to the clutch in the AWD system, replace the compact spare tire with a full-size tire as soon as possible.
+See Compact Spare Tire on page 10-76.